Who Are We?

 Trustees meet every six months to agree broad strategy on investments, reserves and risk management, and to consider applications for grants.
 They are supported by a Committee of regional Correspondents, three or four per beneficial country.
 These meet six weeks before Trustees’ meetings to give their expert advice on each grant application.

-Over £1.5 million was made available in 2020 for new projects, mostly infrastructural, selected in-country by the Correspondents.
+One million pounds was made available in 2021 for new projects, mostly infrastructural, selected in-country by the Correspondents.
 In addition, Trustees every year customarily allocate over £1 million to long-term recurrent grants, for academic and medical scholarships and bursaries, student hardship relief, library books, school computers and contingency support.

 The Trust’s Finance Committee meets four weeks prior to full Trustees’ meetings.
 Cazenove Capital, the portfolio investment managers, attend and address finance and investment policy matters.
 In November, the Finance Committee submits to the Trustees, for their approval, a proposed budget of income and expenditure for the forthcoming year.